Understanding Enmeshment in Narcissistic Family Systems

 You may have experienced some of these scenarios and not known what to call them.
 Let's name them clearly:

-🔴 Loyalty Tests If you ever set a limit, asked for privacy, pushed back on interference, or tried to put your relationship first, it was framed as you being difficult, selfish, or trying to "take him away from his family."
+If you ever set a limit, asked for privacy, or tried to put your relationship first, it was framed as you being difficult, selfish, or trying to "take him away from his family."

 Why He Didn't "Just Choose You"

 This doesn't excuse the harm he caused you.
 You deserved a partner who could show up fully.
-But understanding the why can be part of your healing, because it helps you stop blaming yourself for something that was never yours to fix.
+But understanding the why can be part of your healing.
+It helps you stop blaming yourself for something that was never yours to fix.

 The Impact on You as a Survivor

-Grief: Not just for the relationship, but for the version of it you hoped it could be.
-The one where you were truly chosen.
+You may feel grief not just for the relationship, but for the version of it you hoped it could be—the one where you were truly chosen.

 These responses are not weaknesses.
-They are the entirely logical result of surviving an illogical situation.
+They are entirely logical results of surviving an illogical situation.
 And they can be healed.

 7 Empowering Steps to Reclaim Yourself After Enmeshment Abuse

-Enmeshment in narcissistic relationships is one of those dynamics that is so invisible to outsiders and so suffocating from the inside.
-You're not dealing with one person, you're dealing with a whole system.
-And that system was designed, consciously or not, to keep you small and on the outside.
+Enmeshment in narcissistic relationships is one of those dynamics that is invisible to outsiders and suffocating from the inside.
+You're not dealing with one person; you're dealing with a whole system.
+That system was designed, consciously or not, to keep you small and on the outside.

 But know this: